Office 365: Convert Distribution List to Microsoft 365 Group

 3. Confirm the conversion by clicking the “Upgrade” button on the “Ready to Upgrade?” prompt.how to convert distribution list to office 365 group

 4. Wait for the distribution lists to be converted to O365 Group.
 You should see the “Distribution group(s) has been upgraded” notification message shortly.
-You can also verify that the distribution list has been converted by navigating to Microsoft 365 group page.change distribution list to office 365 group
+You can also verify that the distribution list has been converted by navigating to the Microsoft 365 group page.change distribution list to office 365 group

 After converting your distribution list to an Office 365 group, you’ll be able to take advantage of all the features that come with groups, including chat, calendar sharing, and file sharing.
 Plus, with Office 365 groups, you can easily manage membership and permissions.